 Topic of Fascination

 "Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
-Why does it captivate you?
-What or who do you turn to when you want to learn more?"
+Why does it captivate you?"

 What They're Really Asking

 What makes you intellectually curious?
 How do you pursue learning independently?
-What gets you excited?

-Don't confuse this with Prompt 1.
+Don't confuse with Prompt 1.
 Prompt 1 is about identity.
 Prompt 6 is about intellectual passion.
 Your topic doesn't have to "define" you—it just has to fascinate you.

 Your Own Topic